yannickl88/blog-articles/drafts/service-decoration-in-practice.md

 Requirements keep changing as time goes on.
 What was a good decision now might come to haunt you later on.
 This is why we tend to stick to best-practices and software patterns.
 They have proven themselves flexible enough to handle changing situations.
 One that comes to mind when discussing extending a feature of something is [*Composition over Inheritance*][wiki-composition-over-inheritance].

+Decoration is something you see often when discussing Composition.
+In essence it is creating a wrapper class for an existing implementation of something.
+Having a common interface can help if you wish to substitute the new implementation for the old.
+Moreover, most of the time you want to extend rather than replace.
+So it can even help to contain the original implementation in your new one so you can delegate calls.

 For instance, in our example we want to introduce [caching][fig-psr-6-cache].
-You can do this in a couple of ways, one is to build it into the current implementation.
-Choosing this option will make your repository far more complex and harder to maintain.
-Another is extending the repository and implementing caching.
-Yet, the cached version is not a [proper subtype][wiki-liskov-substitution-principle] of the doctrine repository.
-For instance, it cannot function without the other.
-Using composition we can best extend the repository's behavior to allow caching.
+You can do this in a couple of ways, but using the decorator pattern will provide an easy solution.
+In that way we can extend the previous class with an implementation that can cache items.

 An implementation using the PSR-6 `CacheItemPoolInterface` can look like:
 ```php